Maryland Gun Rights for Medical Cannabis Patients

 In 2019, SB97 was approved by the Senate, but not by the House Judiciary Committee.

-This bill would have made it illegal for the state police to reject gun purchasers, owners, and permit applicants because they use medical cannabis.
-However, the MMCC makes it clear that the patient registry’s data stays private and protected health information.
-Currently, Maryland State Police still question prospective gun buyers to determine if they are medical marijuana patients and block those who reply in the affirmative from completing the sale.
+Maryland State Police still question prospective gun buyers to determine if they are medical marijuana patients and block those who reply in the affirmative from completing the sale.

-You can take your gun to a dispensary in Maryland, but you need to have a license to carry to do so.
 A license is even necessary when buying a handgun.
 In addition to the license, background checks, fingerprinting, and training are still necessary.

 Can You Consume CBD and Own a Gun in Maryland?

-Currently, CBD is not considered a Substance I Drug by the federal government and Maryland allows the usage of CBD oil as long as the final product is made from hemp and contains less than 0.3 % THC.
-Maryland has also legalized CBD, so consumers can buy CBD products there without a prescription.
+Currently, CBD is not considered a Substance I Drug by the federal government, and Maryland allows CBD oil usage as long as the final product is made from hemp and contains less than 0.3 % THC.

 Charles